For showtimes, click here.

 Funny Girl opened on the stage in 1964 to rave reviews for Barbra Streisand, who was nominated for a Tony Award.

 But despite her success, when Columbia Studios looked at adapting the property for the screen, they thought they needed a bigger star – Shirley MacLaine.

-However, producer Ray Stark disagreed and advocated for Streisand, knowing that she had the chops to bring this larger than life character to the finish line.
+However, producer Ray Stark disagreed and advocated for Streisand, knowing that she had the chops to bring this larger-than-life character to life.